-I was then able to easily screw them into place without worry that it wouldn’t work!
-I placed the stained side down, since that is the part that shows through the holes on the front.
+I was then able to easily screw them into place without worrying that it wouldn’t work!
+I placed the stained side down since that is the part that shows through the holes on the front.

-I would like to thank Kreg for making this giveaway happen and I would love for you to show them some love too!!
-Check out your other favorite DIY bloggers today, because they may be giving away something special for Mother’s Day too!!
-To keep up with all my latest adventures in building subscribe to receive email updates of new posts
+I would like to thank Kreg for making this giveaway happen and I would love for you to show them some love too!

 Have a GREAT week everyone!!